dnewcome/sqlson/README.md

 The server component uses Express.
 Integration tests require MySQL and the node.js mysql library

+# Limitations

+Can't perform self-joins due to lack of aliases in the generated sql.

 # License

 MIT License, copyright 2012 Dan Newcome